From Vision to Reality

 Our History and Heritage

-Today, Vision Technologies boasts 500 employees and annual revenues exceeding $105 million.
+Vision moves its corporate headquarters into a larger facility.
+Today, Vision Technologies boasts 550 employees and annual revenues exceeding $130 million.
 Active in 50 states and on 3 continents, Vision proudly provides a suite of solutions for commercial and federal environments, focusing on solutions from on-site IT support to IP Convergence Technologies in Security and AV, to the design and installation of low-voltage voice and data cabling systems.